-A list of some modern day protectionist measures, including tariffs, domestic subsidies to exporters, and non-tariff barriers which restrict imports.
-This is only a partial list, there are many more examples.
+A list of some modern-day protectionist measures, including tariffs, domestic subsidies to exporters, and non-tariff barriers which restrict imports.

 1. EU Common Agricultural Policy (CAP).
 Despite reforms and some reduction in tariff rates, the EU still impose substantial tariff rates on many agricultural markets.
 The aim is to increase prices for domestic European farmers in order to increase their income.